Solo Travel in Australia

 If you like markets, you’ll love Paddington market which is reminiscent of Covent Garden with arty stalls.
-Known for its surfing, Bondi is the most popular of the beaches but the waves of Coogee, Manly and Bronte are just as good.
+One of the favourite things to do in Australia is surf and Bondi is the most popular of the beaches but the waves of Coogee, Manly and Bronte are just as good.
 Dee Why beach is lesser known and is a great escape from the crowds.

 Adelaide is the capital of South Australia and there is a lot to do both in and around this city which has a country-town feel.
 Get out into the Adelaide Hills to see waterfalls, fairytale villages and the world’s largest rocking horse.